pzanzane/pzanzane/README.md

 - 👋 Hi, I’m @pzanzane
--    I’m Android Apps developer and working as a Software Engineer since 2011
+-    I’m Android Apps developer and working as a Software Engineer since 2011.
+-    Currently I am working as TVC at "Google Inc" through one of the organisation in India.
 - 🌱 I’m currently learning Kotlin, also working on my Portfolio HTML wesite.
 - 📫 You can reach me at my email, pzanzane@gmail.com or linkedin at https://www.linkedin.com/in/pankajzanzane/